arXiv/arxiv-docs/README.md

 - Add a title for your pull request and a description if the title is not self explanatory.
 - To the right, click on the gear icon to the right of "Reviewers".
-- A dropdown will appear and you can request people to review your PR.
+- A dropdown will appear and request people to review your PR.

 <kbd>![Screenshot of how to select reviewers of your PR and create the PR in Github](/non-info/07-help-openPR.png)</kbd>